open-wc/custom-elements-manifest/docs/analyzer/plugins/authoring.md

 This hook gets passed the current module's `moduleDoc`.
 You can mutate the object as you like.

-### `analyzePhase`
+### `packageLinkPhase`

 After all modules have been analyzed and all the ASTs have been traversed, the Manifest should now be fully constructed.
-You can use the `analyzePhase` for any post-processing you may need to do.
+You can use the `packageLinkPhase` for any post-processing you may need to do.

 This hook gets passed the complete Custom Elements Manifest.